brandonFoundery/ByteForge/Requirements_Generation_System/fy-wb-midway-docs/docs/management/rtm.md

-# Requirements Traceability Matrix (RTM) for FY.WB.Midway
+# Requirements Traceability Matrix (RTM) for LSOMigrator

 ## 1. RTM Overview

-The Requirements Traceability Matrix (RTM) for the FY.WB.Midway project serves as a comprehensive framework to manage and track the interconnections between various project requirements and deliverables.
+The Requirements Traceability Matrix (RTM) for the LSOMigrator project serves as a comprehensive framework to manage and track the interconnections between various project requirements and deliverables.
 This matrix ensures that all business, product, functional, non-functional, and technical requirements are meticulously addressed throughout the project lifecycle.
 It provides detailed mapping from the initial business needs captured in the Business Requirements Document (BRD) through the detailed product specifications in the Product Requirements Document (PRD), down to the Functional and Non-Functional Requirements Documents (FRD, NFRD), and the Technical Requirements Document (TRD).
 By ensuring complete bidirectional traceability, it maintains alignment between stakeholder expectations and the delivered product.

 ### Purpose and Scope